 How Neeyamo Time Helps Make Time Data Payroll-Ready

 Neeyamo Time is designed to manage time and absence as a connected, payroll-ready process.
-Rather than treating time tracking as a standalone attendance function, it brings together the controls, workflows, rules, and integrations that global organizations need to deliver cleaner time data to payroll.
+Rather than treating time tracking as a standalone attendance function, it brings together the controls, workflows, rules, and integrations that global organizations need to deliver cleaner time data.

 Neeyamo Time supports: